Interventional CT

 • Depending on the procedure, specific guidance about food, drink, and medications will be given at the time of booking.

-• Your radiographer will explain exactly what will happen during your procedure.
-It may vary slightly from what we describe below, so don’t worry if this is the case, you’ll always be in very good hands.
+Our team will explain exactly what will happen during your procedure.
+It may vary slightly from what we describe below, so don’t worry if this is the case; you’ll always be in very good hands.

 At the start of your appointment, the area of concern will be identified using CT imaging.

 Once the area is located, the skin will be cleaned with antiseptic.
-A local anaesthetic will be administered to help numb the area and minimise any pain.
-Discomfort is usually minimal.
+A local anaesthetic may be administered to help numb the area and minimise any pain.
+We will do our very best to keep this to a pain to a minimum and keep you comfortable.

-The radiographer will use CT guidance to direct the needle to the appropriate area.
+The radiologist will use CT guidance to direct the needle to the appropriate area.

 Following a biopsy, the area will be pressed on firmly for a few minutes to reduce bruising and bleeding, and then covered with a dressing.